Data-aided Underwater Acoustic Ray Propagation Modeling: Simulation Studies

-A dense test dataset of 561,561 data points on a 0.05~m spacing grid covering the AOI is generated using Bellhop to evaluate the field prediction performance.
-As RBNN and DNN may be sensitive to random initialization, we carry out 10 Monte Carlo simulations for each, and present the results with the best validation error.
-The hyper-parameters in the GPR kernel are tuned to yield the best validation error.
-To evaluate model robustness, we added random measurement errors in source location (0.3~m in horizontal directions, 0.1~m in depth), measurement locations (maximum of 0.4~m in all directions) and water depth (1~m) of AOI.
+A dense test dataset of 561,561 data points on a 0.05~m spacing grid covering the AOI is generated to evaluate the field prediction performance.
+As RBNN and DNN may be sensitive to random initialization, we carry out 20 Monte Carlo simulations for each, and present the results with the best validation error.
+The initial values of hyper-parameters in the GPR kernel are tuned to yield the best validation error.
+We then use the L-BFGS technique to further optimize hyper-parameters by minimizing the training error of the GPR model.
+To evaluate model robustness, we add random measurement errors in the source location (0.3~m in horizontal directions, 0.1~m in depth), measurement locations (maximum of 0.4~m in all directions) and water depth (1~m) of AOI.

 The RMS test errors of the estimated fields within the AOI by the three models are shown in Table~\ref{tab:sph_error}.
 The acoustic field patterns within AOI estimated by the three approaches are shown in Fig.~\ref{fig:sph_res} (c), (d) and (e).
 Fig.~\ref{fig:sph_res} (f), (g) and (h) show extrapolated fields by the three models.
-The RBNN model is able to predict and extrapolate the spatially fast-varying field patterns well, even with a much smaller training data set as compared to the far-field acoustic field prediction application in the previous section.
+The RBNN model is able to predict and extrapolate the spatially fast-varying field patterns well, even with a much smaller training dataset as compared to the far-field acoustic field prediction application in the previous section.
 However, the GPR and DNN show poor performance in terms of the estimated field pattern and RMS test error, for both interpolation and extrapolation of the acoustic field.
-The results highlight that the data-efficiency of the RBNN model -- the model can effectively incorporate knowledge of channel geometry and therefore train with very little data.
-The conventional GPR and DNN models, on the other hand, fail to predict field patterns as they do not benefit from the partial environmental knowledge.
+The results highlight the data-efficiency of the RBNN model -- the model can effectively incorporate knowledge of channel geometry and therefore train with very little data.
+The conventional GPR and DNN models, on the other hand, fail to predict field patterns as they do not benefit from partial environmental knowledge.

 As one would expect, measurement noise worsens the prediction accuracy for the RBNN model.
 The sensitivity of field estimation to position errors is summarized in Table~\ref{tab:sph_pos_error}.
 However, the qualitative field pattern can still be recovered even with large measurement errors as seen in Fig.~\ref{fig:sph_res} (i).